Therapy for BIPOC Neurodivergent Women in Seattle

 • Therapy for neurodivergent BIPOC women is an affirming, culturally responsive approach to supporting women who identify as Black, Indigenous, or Women of Color and who experience ADHD, autism, sensory differences, executive functioning challenges, or other forms of neurodivergence.

-This type of therapy recognizes that neurodivergence does not exist in isolation.
 For many BIPOC women, experiences of masking, racial stress, microaggressions, family expectations, and systemic inequities deeply shape mental health.
 Traditional therapy models may overlook these intersecting identities.

 In our work together, we focus on: